HariSekhon/Packer/README.md

 - Ubuntu
 - Debian
+- Redhat
-- Redhat Enterprise Linux (RHEL) / CentOS / Fedora (RHEL requires licensing and CentOS is end of life, so the build uses Fedora)
+  - Redhat Enterprise Linux (RHEL)
+  - CentOS (end-of-life)
+  - Fedora

 Builds can be done in any number of different virtualization systems, the following are provided depending on your preferences: